 Here’s what it looks like:

 **This worksheet is modeled after the 90-day plan in the Fresh Start workbook, a workbook & planning guide to help you grow your blog & love your life in 2017!
-To get your own copy of Fresh Start, go here.
-To get just the free worksheet, go here.
+To download your own copy of the worksheet, go here.

 Step #4: Work The Plan